 Meanwhile, Canadian National (NYSE: CNI) also alluded to “short-term clouds,” such as slumping coal demand, that contributed to the company’s decision to start “rightsizing” its assets in the second quarter in order to better match rail capacity with demand.

-For example, lumber production is facing a systemic decline in British Columbia, resulting in CNI returning the 1,000 center-beam cars that it had leased, according to CNI chief financial officer Ghsilain Houle.
+For example, lumber production is facing a systemic decline in British Columbia, resulting in CN returning the 1,000 center-beam cars that it had leased, according to CN chief financial officer Ghsilain Houle.

 “We can cut costs, but we have to be careful and mindful that cycles come and go,” Houle said.